Unicode transliteration in Python

 The second link suggests simply ignoring or replacing non-ASCII characters with "?", which is exactly the opposite to what I'm trying to do here.

-Posted on 25 May 2009 by Tomaž
+Posted by Tomaž

 How about using setuptools and putting it on cheeseshop so I can easy_install it? :)